zrnorth/flashcard/README.md

 ## Webapp
 Startup the web server by running `SET DEBUG=flashcard:* & npm run devstart`, then hit `localhost:3000`.

-Check `routes/index.js` for routing info.
+Check `routes/index.js` for routing info, or just click on the top bar to navigate.

 ## Tests
-You can run some simple tests with `npm run test.`
+You can run some simple tests against a local db with `npm run test`.

 `npm run populate` creates random cards, `npm run clear` deletes them.
+Add `-prod` to the commands to run against your cloud db.